metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-deterministic-metadata-with-turbo.md

 Turbo simplifies the process of uploading entire folders of images and metadata using the `TurboAuthenticatedClient.uploadFolder()` function.
 This function supports Manifests by default, returning a Manifest ID via `result.manifestResponse?.id`, which can be used for metadata creation and escrow setup.

-To simplify the process, I've created a helper function called `uploadAssetsAndMetadata()` that handles the entire workflow.
+To simplify the process, this guide provides helper function called `uploadAssetsAndMetadata()` that handles the entire workflow.

 ```javascript
 const metadataUploadResponse = await uploadAssetsAndMetadata(turbo);